The best family bike rides in the Lake District, Cumbria

 You can make this into a really fun day out for the kids by including a boat ride from the eastern shore.

-There are two options.
-First is to take your bikes, trailers and tagalongs on the ferry from Bowness which allows for a longer bike ride north along the shore.
+Take your bikes, trailers and tagalongs on the ferry from Bowness which allows for a longer bike ride north along the shore.
+(We recommend checking the website, webcam or twitter in the morning the day you'd like to travel as it is regularly out of service)

 As you set sail with your bikes across Lake Windermere you can take in the picturesque views and when you arrive you are instantly transported to a much more tranquil place as you leave the crowds of the east shore behind you.